wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 Either locate and insert the LabVIEW USB Drive or download the LabVIEW for FRC 2020 installer from `NI <https://www.ni.com/en-us/support/downloads/software-products/download.labview-software-for-frc.html>`__.
 Be sure to select the correct version from the drop-down.

 .. image:: images/labview/offline-installer.png
+   :alt: The Download button for the NI installer with the offline installer link below it.

 If you wish to install on other machines offline, do not click the Download button, click **Individual Offline Installers** and then click Download, to download the full installer.